 Think about family formals and the colors of everyone’s outfits.
 If you’re worried, have a color family for family members for photos.
 Let them know certain “no” colors or ask to see their outfits beforehand.
 If you’re worried about being a bridezilla, just be nice and polite and remember that it’s better to see them beforehand and suggest something else than to be embarrassed or upset the day of because your mother in law wore a white lace dress.

 Truly think about an unplugged wedding.
 An unplugged wedding means having the officiant announce no phones or cameras during the ceremony and possibly having signs or an announcement in the programs as well to remind guests.
-The biggest frustration as photographers is documenting you walking down the aisle and your guy seeing you and a guest stepping too far out into the aisle and completely blocking our shot (or worse – the groom’s!)
+The biggest frustration as photographers is documenting you walking down the aisle and a guest stepping too far out into the aisle and completely blocking my shot (or worse – your partners!)

-Let your bridesmaids know what is expected of them beforehand.
-Let them know things like if you are buying their bridesmaids dresses, what shoes they should wear, what to bring day of, if you’re scheduling and paying for hair and makeup or if that is their responsibility, etc. Also let all bridal party know when to arrive the day of and if you’re worried about them being late, tell them 15-30 mins before!
+Let your bridesmaids (or wedding party in general) know what is expected of them beforehand.
+Let them know things like if you are buying their dresses, what shoes they should wear, what to bring day of, if you’re scheduling and paying for hair and makeup or if that is their responsibility, etc. Also let all wedding party know when to arrive the day of and if you’re worried about them being late, tell them 15-30 mins before!

 Alert overbearing moms that you want a stress free day and things will happen outside of your control, but it’s okay.
 Sometimes moms or a mother in law try and step in throughout the planning process (and that’s completely fine, especially if they’re paying for a lot of your day), but remember to let them know you want something a certain way (for example, you’re doing a first look but they are not as thrilled as you are) because it is your wedding day and your vision.
 You’re thankful they’re such a big role in the day and grateful for everything they do, but it is your day you have been dreaming of.